-Both organisations regularly select seven priority sites.
-The EIB/CEB experts carry out on-site missions and produce technical reports on the viability and phasing of the project recuperation as well as on the funding options such as for the Mafra Palace carillons, (Portugal), Romania’s wooden churches, the Bourla Theater in Antwerp (Belgium), the Art Nouveau synagogue in Subotica (Serbia), the Colbert swing bridge in Dieppe (France) or the Kampos of Chios, in Greece.
+Both organisations select yearly seven priority sites.
+EIB experts carry out on-site missions and produce technical reports on the viability and phasing of the project recuperation as well as on the funding options.
+Examples are the Mafra Palace carillons, (Portugal), Romania’s wooden churches, the Bourla Theater in Antwerp (Belgium), the Art Nouveau synagogue in Subotica (Serbia), the Colbert swing bridge in Dieppe (France) or the Buzludzha Monument (Bulgaria).

-The initiative increases both the visibility of the cultural importance of the sites and the credibility of the proposed restoration efforts helping to ensure their survival.
+This initiative increases both the visibility of the cultural importance of the sites and the credibility of the proposed restoration efforts helping to ensure their survival.
 In specific cases the renovation may also call for loans from the EIB and/or grants from EU structural funds.
-The initiative enjoys a high degree of visibility in the European heritage world and covers all regions of Europe.

 Selected sites are eligible for an EIB Heritage Grant of up to €10,000 which can be allocated for an agreed activity aimed at ensuring the saving of the threatened site.
 The first EIB Heritage Grant was attributed to Giardino Giusti in Verona.